royalhemesh/Bank-Marketing-Profit-Optimization/README.md

-# Bank Marketing Profit Optimization
+# A Data-Driven Solution to Inefficient Bank Marketing Campaigns

 ## Executive Summary